fbpx

 Recessed halogen lamp

-Do Recessed Lights Die?
+Do Recessed Lights Wear Out?

 Recessed halogen lamp

 So, now you know the main differences between can and canless recessed lighting.
 You also know some of the advantages and disadvantages of both and how to calculate where to place your lights.
-Armed with this knowledge, you are more than ready to go pick out your lights!

 8 Of The Best Lighting Options For A Sloped Ceiling